 When Northwest High School opened in 1971, the library encompassed 2 floors.
 In the backroom was a dumb waiter where the books were transported between the two floors.
 Since that time, Northwest has grown and the bottom floor of the library is now two computer labs and 2 administrative offices.
 Although the library has decreased in size, it is still the hub of the building.
 Sitting at the top of a spiral staircase, it is a place where students and teachers come to learn, read, work, and socialize.

 Our library is organized by genres.
 Books are checked-out for 3 weeks at a time with the option of renewing the book until the student finishes it.
 Students also have the option of checking out e-books and audiobooks via Sora (directions posted at the top of this page).

 Students can visit the library before school, as well as during the day if they have a pass from a teacher.
 Students will sign in the to library using their i-Pad to scan a QR code.

 When you visit Northwest, please come up to the library and CHECK US OUT!

 Mrs. Colleen Nieland, Librarian

 Mrs. Nieland grew up in Brownville, Nebraska, a small town with a population of 150 people.
 She attended a two-classroom K-8 school (she was the only student in her grade 3rd-7th grade!!).
 She graduated from Auburn High School with a class of 56 students.
 She holds a Bachelor of Science degree in Education degree from Kansas State University and a Master of Science in Education with a School Library endorsement from the University of Nebraska at Kearney.
 She also holds an ESL endorsement from Concordia University.
 She has been an adjunct instructor at UNO and Bellevue University.
-Mrs. Nieland is married and has two teenage children and two dogs.
+Mrs. Nieland is married and has two teenage children and three dogs.